MakeMyTrip's fintech arm TripMoney to offer forex, insurance to travellers

 The company said this move will involve a deeper play in the travel fintech space.
 This is a wholly owned subsidiary and is targeting to build tech-led solutions that will help simplify travel-related financial services for a customer.

 "It will become a one-stop solution for Indian travellers by providing services like book now, pay later, forex and insurance products," group CEO Rajesh Magow told Mint.
-About 15 million people are using its book now pay later facility and the company hopes to expand it to 2,00,000 in the coming year.
 "We started TripMoney with consumer loans which were under the credit vertical offering money to travellers who wanted to travel and needed credit since sometimes travel ticket sizes can be big.
 That's what started to gain traction, " he said.

 Magow added that during the pandemic or the last three or four quarters, TripMoney has been running and gaining traction by selling "bite-sized" insurances for travellers during unpredictable covid waves.
 In future the company will also be looking at other financial services that Indian travellers need like Forex.
 "Forex is a big need of the Indian consumer," he added.